-Community Interaction workshop on 24/03/18 at 11 am, organized at the premises of SATAT, BVK, Srinivaspuri.
+Community Interaction workshop on 24th March 2019 from 11 am onwards, organized at the premises of SATAT, Basti Vikas Kendra, Sriniwaspuri.

 The chief guest of the meeting was Dr. Rajender Dhar, who supported SATAT in various ways was kind enough to accept our invitation and suggested many ideas for further action and functioning of SATAT.
 Other Guests were Prof. Sanghmitra Acharya and Dr. Nemthian Guite from JNU, Shri.
 Jagdish Khandelwal, owner of Jagdish Stores, Col. Sanjay Srivastava, disaster expert, Mr. Jay Prakash from Ministry of Health, Mr. Raghav, textile designer, Mr. Rakesh, Manager Manyawar, Ms. Lekha.
 Social activist, Dr/ Rejoice from the University of Health Science, Pallakad with his nine students who were visiting Delhi, six members of Resident Welfare Association (RWA) of Srinivaspuri, along with 50 members from the community, largely girls and women.
 Also present were the teachers of Satat, Ms. Poornima, Ms. Pooja, Ms. Reena and EC members of SATAT, Mr. Adv.
 Atul Kumar and Mr. Kaushal Kumar.

 Dr.Sunita Reddy, President (Hon.) of Satat welcomed all the guests and community members.
 She further introduced the organization and its activities since its functioning in this premise for the past 14 years.
 She also mentioned the challenges in running the organization with limited or no resources.